-Greater Wellington will ensure access to concessionary fare products is fair and equitable across the region (i.e. if we have a senior fare it is applied across the whole region, not just parts of the region).
-What concessionary fares should be offered, if any, will be subject to public consultation on who would be included and community willingness to pay through increased fares and/or rates.
+Greater Wellington will ensure access to concession fare products is fair and equitable across the region (i.e., if we have a senior fare it is applied across the whole region, not just parts of the region).
+What concession fares should be offered, if any, will be subject to public consultation on who would be included and community willingness to pay through increased fares and/or rates.

 Greater Wellington will continue the availability of school term passes for train travel.
-Increase the price of these so that they are priced relative to other fares, with effect from the beginning of the 2008 school year.
+Greater Wellington has already agreed that the price of these will increase so that they are priced relative to other fares, with effect from the beginning of the 2008 school year.

-Concessionary fares guidelines and standards are currently under review.
+Concession fares guidelines and standards are currently under review.

-2.4.1.3 Integrated fares
+2.4.1.4 Integrated fares

-Relevant Policies: Policy 3.2, Policy 3.3, Policy 3.1
+Relevant policies: Policy 3.2, Policy 3.3, Policy 3.1

 An important principle in determining fare zone boundaries is to ensure zones encompass whole suburbs or localities rather than having boundaries in the centre of a suburb.
-The main rationale for this is to reduce the causes of confusion between bus drivers and their passengers.
-This allows users to specify the suburb they are travelling to rather than the specific stop thus simplifying the transaction.
+The main rationale for this is to reduce confusion between bus drivers and their passengers.
+This allows users to specify the suburb they are travelling to rather than a specific stop thus simplifying the transaction.

-- Implement simplified fare structures and improved ticketing systems in order to reduce average passenger boarding times. - Consult with stakeholders when developing integrated fares policy are fare changes. - Review fares annually to: - o maintain equity, consistency and simplicity,

-- o maintain an appropriate balance between maximising patronage and revenue. - o make a reasonable contribution to the upgrading of passenger transport services during the period covered by this plan, and (P7.1.9) - o ensure value for money for funders (including ratepayers), providers and users - Expand the range of integrated multi-operator fare products pending implementation of a full integrated fares system and integrated ticketing system. - Ensure cash fares are in multiples of 50 cents for each of cash handling, and non-cash fares to be at a consistent relationship with the equivalent cash fare. - Ensuring no penalty for transfers between vehicles as part of a single journey. - Ensure fares are set to be at least equivalent to the cost of using a private car for similar journeys.
+- Implement simplified fare structures and improved ticketing systems in order to reduce average passenger boarding times. - Consult with stakeholders when developing integrated fares policy or fare changes. - Review fares annually to: - o maintain equity, consistency and simplicity - o maintain an appropriate balance between maximising patronage and revenue - o make a reasonable contribution to the upgrading of passenger transport services during the period covered by this plan (P7.1.9) - o ensure value for money for funders (including ratepayers), providers and users. - Expand the range of integrated multi-operator fare products pending implementation of a full integrated fare system and integrated ticketing system. - Ensure cash fares are in multiples of 50 cents for ease of cash handling, and non-cash fares to be at a consistent relationship with the equivalent cash fare. - Ensure no penalty for transfers between vehicles as part of a single journey. - Ensure fares are set competitively with the cost of using a private car for similar journeys.